it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   An error message "there is a newer version of the auction" should not be shown to the user.
   * Conflict:
   This would only work if the user is bidding via the browser.
-The user would have to GET the auction before POSTing because otherwise one cannot know what version/revision of the auction the user is viewing.
-If the user directly POST a bid on a auction the generic error message "there is a newer version of the auction" should not be shown as the bid might simply be too low and therefore the error message is misleading!
+The user would have to GET the auction before POSTing because otherwise one cannot know what version/revision of the auction the user is viewing, so to speak.
+If the user directly
+  POST a bid on a auction the generic error message "there is a newer version of the auction" should not be shown as the bid might simply be too low and therefore the error message is misleading!
-  * Implementation and workaroud:
+  * Implementation and workaroud (hope it makes sense.
+You will get it when you use the app):
     * The application is now implemented so that when a user GET the bidding page the auction version number is stored to the users session (on the server).
 When the user POST a bid the version number is compared to the auctions current version number before the